Featured image of post Linting and formatting TypeScript in Chrome extension (2024)

 export default config

 This configuration file sets up ESLint with the recommended TypeScript type-checked rules and ignores our dist directory containing the webpack-generated bundles.
+We also ignore the config file because we do not want to apply TypeScript linting to it.

 Why use the .mjs extension instead of .js for the configuration file?